Why do we have a Board?

 Principal: Linda Horne

-The Board Meetings for 2023 are on Monday 12 June, 24 July, 28 August, and 16 October, School Library All are welcome to attend.
+The Board Meetings for 2024 are on Mondays as follows: 25th March, 6th May, 17th June, 29th July, 9th September, 21st October and 2nd December in the School Library All are welcome to attend.